 Employers should have an accident book at their place of work.
-In this book, they should report any accident that occurs in the workplace.
-Details of how the accident occured, including any signs of injury, are just some of the pieces of information that should be recorded in the accident book.
+Your employer has a responsibility to record injuries in the workplace.
+Details of how the accident occurred, including any signs of injury, are just some of the pieces of information that should be recorded in the accident book.

 - Fractures other than fingers, thumbs and toes (that are diagnosed by a doctor)

 - Loss of consciousness following a head injury or asphyxia